-We knew we had a problem at Lyman Moore Middle School in Portland, ME.
+We knew we had a problem at Field Middle School.
 Black male students were referred for discipline three times as often as their non-Black peers.
 This kind of disparity plagues schools across the country, and scholars and practitioners alike are seeking solutions.
 In this article, we share and reflect on one solution we attempted at our school.
 Jake Giessman, who is white, is the school’s assistant principal.
 Jane Hubley, who is white, is the school’s social worker.
-Jerome Bennett, who is Black African American, has served intermittently as an equity consultant to Lyman Moore.
+Jerome Bennett, who is Black African American, has served intermittently as an equity consultant to Field Middle School.

 To better understand the problem in our setting, we ran three focus groups to gather stakeholder perceptions.
 The first focus group involved a staff and faculty sample.
 This all-white group of adults was skeptical that discipline was best predicted by race, but if it were, they thought that might best be explained by cultural misunderstandings between white staff and faculty and Black students.
 The two student focus groups—both composed of Black, indigenous, and people of color (BIPOC) male students—attributed the problem more bluntly to racial bias.
 This presented a decision point: Accept either the adults’ or the students’ explanation for the problem, then intervene accordingly.
 The overall good intentions of staff and faculty notwithstanding, the reality of white fragility portended backlash against an intervention that directly targeted racial bias among adults.
 With strong reservations from Hubley and Bennett, we nominally accepted the adult explanation and designed an intervention that sought to bridge cultural differences.